tsamantanis/titanic-data-challenges/README.md

 container.appendChil(femalePassengerCount)
 ```

-Using this approach allows you to easily edit your work to imporve the display.
+Using this approach allows you to easily edit your work to improve the display.
 Imagine you want the numbers to be bold and labels to display normal weight.
 You can do this by editing the `makeValueElement()` function.

 ```JavaScript
 function makeValueElement(value, label) {